Private payments

 Storage Abstraction

 Every core module uses constructor-injected storage adapters.
 In-memory implementations ship as defaults.
-SQLite adapters are opt-in via the @pas/storage-sqlite package—core has zero SQLite dependency.
+SQLite adapters are opt-in via the @peekaboopay/storage-sqlite package—core has zero SQLite dependency.

 Cryptography